 If you are best qualified, you may be referred to the hiring manager for consideration and may be called for an interview.
 To preview the job questionnaire, see https://apply.usastaffing.gov/ViewQuestionnaire/10472083

 Knowledge, Skills, Abilities and Other Characteristics (KSAOs): Candidates who meet the minimum qualification requirements are required to possess certain Knowledge, Skills, Abilities, or Other Characteristics (KSAOs) to successfully perform the functions of this position.
 Candidates will be asked to demonstrate their attainment of these KSAOs in their resume.
 The KSAOs are:

 - Ability to supervise and plan the work to be accomplished by subordinates;

-- Knowledge of international trade policies, practices and priorities;
+- Knowledge of international trade and AD/CVD policies, practices and priorities;

-- Ability to analyze and interpret trade data and provide recommendations to improve trade programs;
+- Ability to analyze and interpret trader data and provide recommendations to improve trade programs; and

 - Ability to effectively maintain and facilitate constructive and continuing communications between all levels of management within various components and organizations.